Brat Pack (comics): Plot

-Original Ending

-The original five issue mini-series had the following ending that is only available in Brat Pack #5.

-After leaving Father Dunn's confessional, the opening scene from the first issue plays out again with the other sidekicks attacking Cody.
-However, there is a loud scream from the church as the heroes storm in and find Dr. Blasphemy waiting for them with a large coffin: he orders the heroes to open it (after flinging the dying remains of the original Chippy at Cody) and reveals it full of contracts and legal documents for merchandise, comics, TV shows, and movies.

-Dr. Blasphemy reveals that the kids are pawns of corporate America: they require the psychopathic heroes have teen sidekicks to make them appear wholesome and fatherly/motherly to the masses and then reveals that their partners murdered their parents so they could ensure that they did not have to split the money from the merchandise deals.
-Chippy inspects one document and discovers a clause in it: when the sidekicks become of legal age (18), the heroes must then start splitting the proceeds from their lucrative merchandise/media deals with their sidekicks.
-Chippy then realizes that Midnight Mink, Judge Jury, King Rad, and Moon Mistress were responsible for the bomb blast that killed their sidekicks, all of whom were on the verge of turning 18 years old.
-However, before they can do anything a bomb is dropped on the church by a plane flown by Black October.
+Dr. Blasphemy reveals that the kids are pawns of corporate America: they require the psychopathic heroes have teen sidekicks to make them appear wholesome to the masses.
+Blasphemy then reveals that the superheroes murdered their sidekicks' parents so they would not have to split the money from the merchandise deals.
+In one document, Chippy discovers a clause stating that when the sidekicks come of legal age, the heroes must start splitting the proceeds from their merchandise/media deals with their sidekicks.
+Chippy realizes that the superheroes were responsible for the bomb blast that killed their original sidekicks, all of whom were on the verge of turning 18.
+However, before they can do anything, a bomb is dropped on the church from a plane flown by Black October.

-Storming the bombed out remains the church, Father Dunn (about to hang himself in the bell tower), finds a bag and a note telling him to open it.
-Inside, he finds Dr. Blasphemy's hood which he puts on as he hangs himself.
-The Black October go to the bell tower and find him hanging, but quickly realize that he's doesn't have the full costume of their enemy.
-Suddenly the electrical storm reaches its peak as True-Man returns at long last.
-The hero murders his former friends and teammates by trapping them under the church bell which he melts on top of them, as King Rad tries desperately to reach out to his faithful butler (who also served as a servant for Black October) for help.
+Father Dunn hangs himself in the bell tower.
+Suddenly, the electrical storm reaches its peak as long-lost superhero True-Man returns and murders his former friends by trapping them under the church bell which he melts on top of them.
 The final shot shows the church in ruins as the radio declares a state of emergency and tells everyone to stay indoors until the lightning storm is over.